 While lenses are also there to prevent debris from getting into your eyes while you run, the glare protection factor is crucial.
 It saves your eyes from becoming fatigued too quickly and prevents lasting damage.

-Fogging can ruin a good jog just as much glare can.
-You can’t exactly stop breathing while you’re running, and taking your sunglasses off defeats the point.
+Fogging can ruin a good run just as much glare can.
+You can’t exactly stop sweating while you’re running, and taking your sunglasses off defeats the point.
 This is where ventilation comes into play.